KiwiBird97/samsung-tv-ws-api/FACTORY.md

 Europe

+**Notes**

-**Note:** To enable Russian as a language, you must be within the Baltic States (Estonia, Latvia, Lithuania) and connect your TV/Monitor to the Internet.
+1. To enable Russian as a language, you must be within the Baltic States (Estonia, Latvia, Lithuania) and connect your TV/Monitor to the Internet.
+2. As of 2018, this language list is shared with the American language list, except this language list features European variants instead of American variants.

 Code | Native Name | English Name  | Menu?    | Keyboard?
 ---- | ----------- | ------------- | -------- | ---------